Gravitational-wave Merger Forecasting: Scenarios for the early detection and localization of compact-binary mergers with ground based observatories: Application to other sources

 The signal amplitude scales as the $\frac{5}{6}$th power of the source's chirp mass, which implies that volume and detection rate scale as

 where $R_{1.4-1.4}$ is the rate of detections shown in our figures at a merger rate of 1000 Gpc$^{-3}$yr$^{-1}$.
-To illustrate, if we assume that the rate of $1.4-4.0\msun$ sources were 100 Gpc$^{-3}$yr$^{-1}$, then we'd expect for the Voyager era to be able to have 140 seconds of warning for $\sim 2$ sources per year with sky area $<100$ deg$^2$.
+For illustrative purposes, if we assume that the rate of $1.4-4.0\msun$ sources were 100 Gpc$^{-3}$yr$^{-1}$ (which is consistent with limits reported in~\cite{LIGOScientific:2018mvr}), then we'd expect for the Voyager era to be able to have 70 seconds of warning for about one source per year with sky area $<100$ deg$^2$.

 This same scaling may also be applied for heavy binary black hole mergers, as long as we only consider times before merger.
 After this time, the sky localization distribution is no longer accounted for by a simple time rescaling due to the signal terminating within the most sensitive frequency band.
 For instance, considering GW190521~\citep{Abbott:2020tfl}, which may have merged within the accretion disk of a supermassive black hole and produced an optical counterpart~\citep{Graham:2020gwr}, we find that the time scale factor is $\sim 50$.
 Hence, even in an optimistic Voyager era, we could expect no more than a few seconds warning for similar mergers.